moberwasserlechner/capacitor-sms/README.md

 ### Error Codes

 * SEND_CANCELLED ...
-User cancelled or closed the SMS app. (ios only)
+User cancelled or closed the SMS app.
 * ERR_SEND_FAILED ...
 The SMS app returned that sending the message to the recipients failed. (ios only)
 * ERR_SEND_UNKNOWN_STATE ...
 The SMS app returned a unknown state.
 There is nothing I can do to clarify the error. (ios only)
 * ERR_PLATFORM_NOT_SUPPORTED ...
 Sending SMS on the web is not supported.